Knuckles the Echidna in Sonic the Hedgehog 2

 - Sega Ages Sonic the Hedgehog 2 for the Nintendo Switch (2020)

 When Sonic & Knuckles detects that Sonic 2 is locked on (it checks for Revisions 00, 01 and 02), it transfers control to a special hidden 256 KB ROM chip, often referred to as the UPMEM.
-This contains the code for the entire game, as well as some data (e.g. Knuckles' mappings and pattern load cues).
+This contains the code for the entire game, as well as some data (e.g. the graphics of Knuckles in the Special Stage).
 The only code run from the locked-on Sonic 2 ROM is the sound driver, although much of the game's data is accessed from the Sonic 2 ROM instead of being duplicated in the UPMEM.

 |Sonic the Hedgehog 2 (16-bit)|